Overview

 Information required for honoraria requests:

-- The payee’s Social Security number (SSN/Doc-C), Individual Taxpayer Identification Number (ITIN/Doc-C), or Application for IRS Individual Taxpayer Identification Number (W-7) for U.S. residents or resident aliens
+- The payee’s Social Security number (SSN/Doc-C), Individual Taxpayer Identification Number (ITIN/Doc-C), or Application for IRS Individual Taxpayer Identification Number external site (opens in a new window) (W-7) for U.S. residents or resident aliens

 - The payee’s name and address